researchart/fse20/submissions/reusable/UnderstandingTypeChanges-419/INSTALL.md

 ## STEP 2
 ### Instructions
-1. Run: `cd ~/RunTypeChangeStudy`  (This was the repository that you cloned for the setup stage)
+1. Working Directory: `~/RunTypeChangeStudy`

-2. Run: `python CopyPaste.py`
+   Run: `python CopyPaste.py`
-3. On a seperate terminal:
+2. On a seperate terminal:
    - Run: `cd <SETUP_PATH>/TypeChangeStudy/apache-tinkerpop-gremlin-server-3.4.4/bin`
    - For Linux/Mac:
 	 - Run : `./gremlin-server.sh console`
    - For Windows:
 	 - Run : `gremlin-server.bat`
    - **NOTE**: Wait for a minute or so, until the server is up on port 8182.

-3. Run: `cd <SETUP_PATH>/TypeChangeStudy/TypeChangeMiner`
-4. Run: `java -cp "lib/*" org.osu.TypeFactMiner`
+3. Working Directory: `~/RunTypeChangeStudy`

+   Run: `python 3AnalyseTypeChanges.py`

    - **NOTE:** This step takes a while, because it will analyse all the commits in the project `guice` that contain a type change.
-   If you are a user, who just wants to check out how the tool works (like artifact evaluators), abort the command after a 3-4 minuts of analysis.
+   If you are a user, who just wants to check out how the tool works, abort the command after a 3-4 minutes of analysis.

-5. Run: `java -cp "lib/*" org.osu.AnalyseChangePatterns`
+5. Working Directory: `~/RunTypeChangeStudy`

+    Run: `python 4AnalyseChangePatterns.py`

 ### Expected Outcomes:
 1. The console will print the activities being performed.